-In my two years as MSU's 21st president, I say with confidence that we are well-positioned to accelerate our contributions and expand our impact as a premier research institution with the unwavering commitment to access and engagement embedded in our land-grant mission.
+Based on my nearly two years as MSU's 21st president, I say with confidence that we are well positioned to accelerate our contributions and expand our impact as a premier research institution with the unwavering commitment to access and engagement embedded in our land-grant mission.
 The work ahead is immense, but I know a tough challenge does not deter a Spartan.
 Join me in continuing this journey together.